willmark/file-compare/README.md

 compare(file1, file2, [algorithm], function(result))

-Compares file1 hash to file2 hash and callback function gets a boolean result 'true' on a match
+Compares file1 hash to file2 hash and callback function gets a boolean result 'true' on a match Optional [algorithm] is a string indicator of the type of hash to use (ie. 'sha1', 'md5', etc.)
 ````